-South of the Gateway of India is Colaba Causeway, the commercial thoroughfare that is extremely popular with the tourists and locals.
-Glorified in all guide books, from the Lonely Planet to Gregory Roberts' Shantaram, Colaba Causeway passes close to Sassoon Dock, which is the picture of hectic activity every morning as the fisher women unload and sort the catch that would be sold throughout Mumbai.
-The Causeway has some great restaurants (Delhi Darbar, Piccadilly, Cafe Churchill, Basilico) and bars, and the veritable institutions Cafe Mondegar (Mondy's) and Cafe Leopold (Leo's) are both found not a few yards from each other.
-There are shops and vendors selling anything and everything under the sun and the variety on offer boggles the mind.
+South to the Gateway of India is Colaba Causeway, the commercial thoroughfare that is extremely popular with the tourists and locals.
+Glorified in all guide books, from Lonely Planet to Gregory Roberts' Shantaram, Colaba Causeway passes close to Sassoon Dock, which is the picture of hectic activity every morning as the fisherwomen unload and sort the catch that would be sold throughout Mumbai.
+The Causeway has some great restaurants from Delhi Darbar, Piccadilly, Cafe Churchill, Basilico, and the veritable institutions Cafe Mondegar (Mondy's) and Cafe Leopold (Leo's) are both found only a few yards away from each other.
+There are shops and vendors selling anything and everything under the sun.
 This is the place to come if you want to taste the flavor of the city that never sleeps.

 Named after Bombay's first Municipal Commissioner Arthur Crawford, the elegant and covered Crawford Market faces the crowded inner city, dominating the skyline with its clock tower and steeple.
 A mix of Flemish and Norman architecture, Crawford Market was designed by Lockyard Kipling (father of Rudyard Kipling), whose cottage still stands at the J. J. School of Arts across the road.
 The spaces inside are divided into sections for fruits, vegetables and meat; a middle-class household's answer for inexpensive products.
 Over the years, Crawford Market has extended into the neighboring streets and also earned itself a new name- Mahatma Jyotirao Phule Market.
 Stepping into the over congested alleys is sheer madness, photo opportunities are plenty and needless to say, beware of the lurking touts.